 - Bedrich Benes, Purdue University Professor of Computer Graphics Technology and Computer Science.
 His lab page.

-- Kaiyu Guan, Assistant Professor of Natural Resources and Environmental Sciences.
+- Kaiyu Guan, Associate Professor of Natural Resources and Environmental Sciences.
 His departmental page.

 - Meagan Lang, Research Scientist at NCSA.
 Her NCSA page.

 - Stephen P. Long, Professor of Crop Sciences and Plant Biology.
 His Crop Sciences page.
 His Plant Biology page.
 His lab page.